 Built into the history of learning management systems is the ability for admins to show that training has been done.
 For compliance or other reasons, this was absolutely critical in the early stages, but it lead to learners being thought of second.
 The rise of the modern learning management systems allowed for learners to actually enjoy their lessons with multimedia options and tracking capabilities.

 So where is LMS learning headed?
 Automation.
 There are plenty steps within the learning workflow that can be automated thanks to today and tomorrow’s technology advancements.
 If a learner is added to an organization’s team, they can immediately receive an email with their onboarding lesson.
 Lessons can be cued up so that overachieving employees can move onto their next training lesson after gliding through their first one.
 Going forward, conducting any LMS comparison for your business will include automation features on the RFP.

 Sound too good to be true?
 All of the automation features mentioned in this article are offered by Lessonly.
 We’re a learner-first, learning automation system with more features being added every day.
 We believe that if the learner enjoys their time in lessons, the entire organization benefits.

 Ready to see what the future of learning management systems looks like?
-We’ve got a 15-day, unlimited access free trial of Lessonly for you to try out.
-Sign up today.
+Take a tour of Lessonly.